Johann Dzierzon

 Dzierzon came from a Polish family in Silesia.
 Trained in theology, he combined his theoretical and practical work in apiculture with his duties as a Roman Catholic priest, before being compulsorily retired by the Church and eventually excommunicated over the question of papal infallibility.
 In 1905, he was reconciled with the Catholic Church.

-His discoveries and innovations made him world-famous in scientific and bee-keeping circles, and he has been described as the "father of modern apiculture".
+His discoveries and innovations made him world-famous in scientific and beekeeping circles, and he has been described as the "father of modern apiculture".

 Nationality/ethnicity

 Dzierzon came from Upper Silesia.
-Born into a family of ethnic Polish background which did not speak German but a Silesian dialect of the Polish language, he has been variously described as having been of Polish, German, or Silesian nationality.
+Born into a family of ethnic Polish background which did not speak German but a Silesian ethnolect, he has been variously described as having been of Polish, German, or Silesian nationality.
 Dzierzon himself wrote: "As for my nationality, I am, as my name indicates, a Pole by birth, as Polish is spoken in Upper Silesia.
 But as I came to Breslau as a 10-year-old and pursued my studies there, I became German by education.
 But science knows no borders or nationality."

 It was at gymnasium and at the theological faculty that he became acquainted with German scientific and literary language, which he subsequently used in his scientific writings, rather than his native Polish-Silesian dialect.
 He used Silesian-Polish in some press publications, in his private life, and in pastoral work, alongside literary Polish.

-Dr. Jan Dzierzon considered himself a member of the Polish nation.
+Dzierzon considered himself a member of the Polish nation.

 Dzierzon's manuscripts, letters, diplomas and original copies of his works were given to a Polish museum by his nephew, Franciszek Dzierżoń.
 Following the 1939 German invasion of Poland, many objects connected with Dzierzon were destroyed by German gendarmes on 1 December 1939 in an effort to conceal his Polish roots.
 The Nazis made strenuous efforts to enforce a view of Dzierżoń as a German.